International Relations MAStudy level: Postgraduate

 In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2022/2023 academic year to be delivered in a variety of forms.
 The form of delivery will be determined in accordance with Government and Public Health guidance.
 Whether on campus or online, our key priority is staff and student safety.

 This course will be assessed using a variety of methods which will vary depending upon the module.
 Assessment methods include essays, a dissertation, reviews, reports, reflective writing, practical coursework, presentations and a management consultancy project.
 Assessment may also include exams, individual assignments or group work elements.

 International experience opportunities

 In addition to the international opportunities described above, the School of Humanities currently has a partnership with Lazarski University in Warsaw, Poland.
 There is the possibility of individual students exchanging with Lazarski under the Erasmus programme.
-Students from both institutions have also previously participated in Model European Parliaments, supported by EU funding, in Coventry and in Lecce, Italy.
-We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits, with the University of Costa Rica, the University of Buenos Aires and with the South-South International Cooperation organisation in Sicily.
+Students from both institutions have also previously participated in Model European Parliaments, supported by EU funding, in Coventry and in Lecce, Italy2.
+We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits, with the University of Costa Rica, the University of Buenos Aires and with the South-South International Cooperation organisation in Sicily2.